decaf-dev/vaultexplorer.com/README.md

 bun run build
 ```

-This command generates static content into the `build` directory and can be served using any static contents hosting service.
+This command generates static content into the `public` directory and can be served using any static contents hosting service.

 ### Deployment